MaddyGuthridge/Flapi/Protocol.md

 originating from FL Studio's console.
 This can be sent at any time, and so clients should be prepared to handle it at any point when receiving a message.

-It contains [Python encoded data](#python-encoded-data) of the string that was printed to stdout.
+Additional data is a base-64 string of the content written to `stdout`.

 When sent from the client, it is printed to FL Studio's console, and no response is given.